-instructs ntune to run in batch mode (implies --no-gui) for the specified number of seconds, and then exit.
+Instructs ntune to run in batch mode (implies --no-gui) for the specified number of seconds, and then exit.
+If a value of zero is specified, ntune takes a single snapshot of the system, logs the results, and exits.
 For example:

+'''

 ntune --config=my-logging-config --wait=5

+'''